-Wildly held as the cradle of modern civilisation, the Middle East has seen countless empires rise and fall, from ancient Mesopotamia to the mighty Persian empire.
-It has seen the birth of three of the largest religions in the world that are still around today, and many that are not, and had a profound effect on world history and culture.
-Such is the lure of the Middle East that historians, biblical scholars and archaeologists devote entire careers to the study of this enigmatic region.
+Enigmatic, mysterious and captivating, the Middle East has held the attention and captured the imagination of travellers for thousands of years.
+Wildly held as the cradle of modern civilisation the Middle East has seen countless empires rise and fall, from ancient Mesopotamia to the mighty Persian empire.
+It has seen the birth of three of the largest religions in the world that are still around today, and many others that are not, and had a profound effect on world history and culture.

+The big problem with the perception of the Middle East is the bad press that it has had in recent years.
 If you listen to the media you would think the entire Middle East is a warzone, rife with political instability and riots, a place where war and poverty are the norm and terrorist atrocities occur daily.
 It is certainly true that certain countries such as Iraq and Afghanistan for example have descended into war and caution must be exercised in these instances, but that does not hold true for the entire region.
 Despite its modern reputation, in many ways the Middle East is ideal for independent travel, a place where it is easy to get away from the tourist hordes and tap into the spirit of true travel and adventure.
 Yes there are many tourist hotspots, but they are far outnumbered by places you can get ‘off the beaten path’ and discover a unique, charismatic and enchanting part of the world.

 The shoulder seasons of Spring and Autumn are widely regarded as the best time to visit the Middle East by those who apply the Goldilocks principle of not too hot, not too cold.
 It is true that the summers can get insanely hot, and the winter nights can be bitter, especially in more rural or desert areas, but in truth any time is a good time to visit provided that you take common sense precautions for the weather’s extremeties.